jzaefferer/grunt-css/README.md

 [Grunt](https://github.com/cowboy/grunt) plugin for linting and minifying CSS

-*Note: The current release (0.5.x) is not compatible with grunt 0.3.x, only with grunt 0.4.x.
-For grunt 0.3.x, use `npm install grunt-css@0.4.1`.
-Sorry about the mess.*

 ## Getting Started

-Install the module with: `npm install grunt-css --save-dev`
+Install the module with:

+	npm install grunt-css --save-dev

 Then load it from your own `Gruntfile.js` file:

 ```js
 grunt.loadNpmTasks('grunt-css');
 ```

+### grunt 0.3 compability

+If you're using grunt 0.3, install the 0.1.0 version of this task:

+	npm install grunt-css@0.3.2

 ## Documentation